jperez0630/marinerds/pages/Articles/best 4-Seamer.md

 ### Give Us This Day our Daily Heater<br>
 So, what makes a good 4-Seamer so pivotal?
 If located well and accompanied with requisite velocity, it is nearly unhittable.
 However, hurling a ball as hard as you can consistency exactly where you want it is tantamount to not pissing on the toilet seat while doing jumping-jacks.
 It's not easy folks.
 With that being said, we're going to take a look at the M's Staff and figure out who has the best 4-Seam-Fastball.
 First off, let’s look at utilization.
 I believe those that use the 4-Seamer more than others should be granted special consideration over those that do not.
 Afterall, we want to not only award success, we want to recognize consistent success.
-And this is how you know that my wife is a happy woman.<br>
-When it comes to this category

 <BarChart
     data={four_seamer_perc}